 By default, SonarLint uses the rules defined in the default quality profiles.
 You can deactivate rules that you consider as not relevant in your IDE.
 When your project is connected to SonarQube, the rules configured for the project on the server apply.

 If you feel that a rule isn’t valuable for you, please report it in the SonarLint Google Group.
 We’d like everyone to have the best out-of-the-box experience, so we might tune such a rule or disable it by default.

 File and issue exclusion

-When your project is connected to SonarQube, you can configure files and issues exclusions on the server.
+You can configure files exclusions in your IDE, for a project or more globally for your workspace.
+When your project is connected to SonarQube, you can also configure files and issues exclusions on the server.
 By default, all the files in an open project that are written in recognized languages are analyzed.
 Derived files are automatically excluded.

 The way SonarLint issues are displayed can be changed in Eclipse preferences.
 By default, issues are reported with the info marker, but that can be changed in “SonarLint” menu, with the “Severity of SonarLint markers” drop-down.
 Also, the highlighting of issues and issue locations can be customized in “General” > “Editors” > “Text Editors” > “Annotations”.

 The SonarLint console can be useful to understand some technical issues.
 You can open it from the Eclipse Console view.
 By default, the SonarLint console displays a few logs, but you can enable analysis logs and verbose logs.